-But it can be bewildering making your move back into the workforce after time away.
-Perhaps you feel like job titles have changed, or that there are new skills and software you might not know, salary guidelines, or even that sneaking suspicion all the jobs are for people with more experience.
+Making your move back into the workforce after time away is bewildering.
+It’s not uncommon for people Perhaps you feel like job titles have changed, or that there are new skills and software you might not know, salary guidelines, or even that sneaking suspicion all the jobs are for people with more experience.

 These are all common fears to have, especially when you feel like you’re not as immersed in work like others.
 But it’s easy to get back into the flow, especially with SEEK in your corner.